 As Jim Kwik, Author of Mindvalley’s Superbrain Program explains, “School teaches you what to learn, but there are zero classes on how to learn.”

-That’s why at Mindvalley University City Campus, we’ve created kids and teens’ programs that cover topics not taught by traditional school systems.
+That’s why at Mindvalley University, we’ve created kids and teens’ programs that cover topics not taught by traditional school systems.
 Topics like entrepreneurship, mindful living, emotional intelligence, and nutrition.

-In the video above, parents explain why they decided to bring their children to Mindvalley University City Campus and why providing community is just as important as curriculum.
+In the video above, parents explain why they decided to bring their children to Mindvalley University and why providing the community is just as important as the curriculum.